Crabtree (shopping mall): History

 On August 22, 2018, it was announced that Sears would close.
 In June 2019, it was reported that the Sears store would be demolished for construction of a 30-story office tower.
 Cost estimates for the initial portion of the project were cited at about $290 million, with expectations to create more than 1,300 jobs.
 These plans eventually fell through.

 In 2020, Pacific Retail assumed management of Crabtree Valley Mall, and soon after began marketing it simply as Crabtree.

-On July 25, 2022, the News and Observer reported that furniture stores Pottery Barn, Arhaus, and Williams-Sonoma have closed their stores at Crabtree due to the opening of Fenton, a new shopping center that recently opened in Cary, across the street from the defunct Cary Towne Center.
+On July 25, 2022, The News & Observer reported that furniture stores Pottery Barn, Arhaus, and Williams-Sonoma have closed their stores at Crabtree due to the opening of Fenton, a new shopping center that recently opened in Cary, across the street from the defunct Cary Towne Center.

 On May 6, 2025, it was announced that Dick's Sporting Goods would be opening a "House of Sport" store in the former Sears anchor space.
+The store is expected to open in 2026 and is currently under construction.

 On June 24, 2025, it was announced that ownership of Crabtree was acquired by California based Macerich for $290 Million.
+The new owners began a $60 million renovation of the mall shortly after purchasing the property.
+Along with these renovations, new stores have opened in the mall.

+In March 2026, the Belk men's store was consolidated back into the main Belk building as part of the full remodel of the Belk building.